lucassimao/MyChat/README.md

 # Real-time online chat

+Single page chat application.
+One or more user(s) log(s) in into a chat room.
+Messages of a user are broadcasted to the channel.

 This project consists of two modules.
 The backend ( in the subfolder backend) contains the JWT based authentication microservice (written in Node.js) as well as a RESTful API for chatrooms.
 Both microservices utilizes MongoDB as datastore.
 For the delivery of messages, this project is using Apache Kafka.
 The frontend (in the subfolder frontend) contains a React based SPA application.

 ## Features